nrinaudo/nrinaudo.github.com/_optics/lenses.md

 }
 ```

-Our `apply` method takes a function for the setter, another for the setter, and sticks them into a `Lens`.
-That's a fairly common pattern for `trait` instance creation.
+Our `apply` method takes a function for the setter, another for the getter, and sticks them into a `Lens`.
+That's a fairly common pattern for abstract type instance creation.

+I'd like to give names to these setter and getter types.
+Naming things:
+* makes them easier to think about by reducing the cognitive load.
+* makes it clear they're important; why bother naming something that's not?

-We'll be giving names to these getter and setter types - there's a connection we'll need to make later, and having these names should help us see it:
+There's a connection we'll need to make later, and having these names should help us see it:

 ```scala
 type Set[S, A] = (A, S) => S